Migdal Insurance & Financial Holdings Ltd. Boosts Stock Position in Copa Holdings, S.A. (NYSE:CPA)

 A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
 Assenagon Asset Management S.A. boosted its holdings in Copa by 29.8% during the 1st quarter.
 Assenagon Asset Management S.A. now owns 58,419 shares of the transportation company’s stock valued at $4,720,000 after acquiring an additional 13,424 shares during the period.
 Strs Ohio purchased a new stake in shares of Copa in the 1st quarter worth $977,000.
 Ardevora Asset Management LLP lifted its holdings in shares of Copa by 6.9% in the 1st quarter.
 Ardevora Asset Management LLP now owns 729,700 shares of the transportation company’s stock worth $58,952,000 after buying an additional 47,071 shares during the period.
 Deltec Asset Management LLC lifted its holdings in shares of Copa by 200.3% in the 1st quarter.
 Deltec Asset Management LLC now owns 44,000 shares of the transportation company’s stock worth $3,555,000 after buying an additional 29,350 shares during the period.
 Finally, Calamos Advisors LLC lifted its holdings in shares of Copa by 111.0% in the 1st quarter.
 Calamos Advisors LLC now owns 35,450 shares of the transportation company’s stock worth $2,864,000 after buying an additional 18,650 shares during the period.

 Several brokerages have weighed in on CPA.
-JPMorgan Chase & Co. reiterated an “underweight” rating and issued a $65.00 target price on shares of Copa in a report on Monday, March 29th.
+HSBC cut Copa from a “buy” rating to a “hold” rating in a report on Wednesday, May 5th.
 Zacks Investment Research upgraded Copa from a “sell” rating to a “hold” rating and set a $90.00 target price for the company in a report on Tuesday, May 11th.
-HSBC cut Copa from a “buy” rating to a “hold” rating in a report on Wednesday, May 5th.
-The Goldman Sachs Group upgraded Copa from a “neutral” rating to a “buy” rating and upped their price objective for the stock from $73.00 to $100.00 in a research note on Monday, April 19th.
-Finally, Deutsche Bank Aktiengesellschaft upgraded Copa from a “hold” rating to a “buy” rating and upped their price objective for the stock from $85.00 to $95.00 in a research note on Tuesday, April 27th.
+The Goldman Sachs Group upgraded Copa from a “neutral” rating to a “buy” rating and upped their target price for the stock from $73.00 to $100.00 in a report on Monday, April 19th.
+Deutsche Bank Aktiengesellschaft upgraded Copa from a “hold” rating to a “buy” rating and upped their price objective for the stock from $85.00 to $95.00 in a research note on Tuesday, April 27th.
+Finally, JPMorgan Chase & Co. restated an “underweight” rating and set a $65.00 price objective on shares of Copa in a research note on Monday, March 29th.
 Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the stock.
 Copa has a consensus rating of “Hold” and an average target price of $77.90.

 Copa (NYSE:CPA) last announced its earnings results on Wednesday, May 5th.
 The transportation company reported ($2.23) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.20) by ($0.03).
 Copa had a negative net margin of 32.25% and a negative return on equity of 4.01%.
 The business had revenue of $185.68 million for the quarter, compared to analyst estimates of $188.93 million.
 On average, analysts expect that Copa Holdings, S.A. will post -5.63 EPS for the current year.